iae aa eia

 Joined on Jan 13, 2011

-The very first camera I ever used was my mom's, a Kodak Instamatic 177XF.
+The very first camera I ever used was my mom's Kodak Instamatic 177XF.
 In the 90's, it happened to me to work as a photographer, but I always had problems working by myself and I was too picky to find a partner.
-Actually, what I needed was someone to deal with the marketing thing, promoting my work.
+Actually, what I needed was someone to deal with the marketing thing, promoting the work.

 Curiosity: The first contact I ever had with photography literature in English was in 1993.
-I was riding my bicycle and passing by a supermarket when I decided to step into its newstand for a quick look at some covers.
-I wasn't looking for anything in special, but then I saw that beautiful red cover with a lot of SLRs in it.
+I was riding my bicycle and passing by a supermarket I decided to stop at a newstand for a quick look at the magazines.
+I wasn't looking for anything in particular, but that's when I saw that beautiful red glossy cover with lots of SLRs in it.
 It was the December 1993 edition of Petersen's PHOTOgraphic magazine.
-I was amazed because I had never seen a such appealing cover (uncommon in Brazilian magazines) and yet in ENGLISH!
-I bought a compact Collins Gem Eng-Port Port-Eng and spent the whole month trying to translate 70 % of the magazine.
-Oh, and I also bought a calculator to convert the different measurement units in it!
-From that time on, I continued to buy that magazine for the next 6 months.
+I was in awe because I had never seen such an appealing cover (uncommon to Brazilian magazines).
+I bought a compact Collins Gem Eng-Port Port-Eng dic and a calculator, and spent the whole month trying to translate most of the magazine and convert feet to meters and inches to mm and cm.
+I continued to buy that magazine for the next 6 months.
+At first, equipment adds, cameras and lenses guides and articles, and shop catalogs, where the sections I read the most.

 iae aa eia's current gear